jkeefe/weatherbot/README.md

 A Twitter bot that replies with a forecast.

+See it in action by Tweeting at [@HiWeatherbot](http://twitter.com/HiWeatherbot) with a location.

 This is an experiment in building a mildly useful Twitter bot and juggling a bunch of APIs.
 It runs using [Node.js](http://nodejs.org/) and uses the following node modules to make it all happen:

 - [Twit](https://github.com/ttezel/twit)